adoyle-h/lobash/doc/feature_request.md

 ---
-name: Feature request
+name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: feature request
+labels: feature
 assignees: adoyle-h
 ---

 <!-- You can describe it in English or Chinese -->